wordofwarning/wordofwarning.org/socialexperiment/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Social Experiment" # the name of the artist or company
-show: "A gathering for Live Art and&nbsp;<br>&nbsp;contemporary performance." # the name of the show
+show: "A gathering for Live Art and contemporary performance." # the name of the show
 artist_size: 1
 show_size: 4
 header_image: "header_socex.jpg"